nerves-project/nerves_heart/README.md

    Erlang is unresponsive.
 The reboot call is not configurable nor is it necessary to invoke another program.
 5. Trigger watchdog-protected reboots and shutdowns
+6. Support for an application-level initialization handshake.
+This lets your application guard against conditions that cause Erlang and Nerves Heart to think that everything is ok when it's not.
+See discussion below.

 ## Timeouts and semantics